top of page

 B – BCD/Buoyancy-

-Check everything is connected and funcitoning.
+Check everything is connected and functioning.
 Test the inflate button and all the deflate valves.
-It is important to know how your buddys gear works in case of an emergency.
+Knowing how your buddy's gear works in an emergency is essential.

 W – Weight

-Ensure that each diver has their weights and that they are secure.
+Ensure that each diver has their weight and that they are secure.
 Tug gently at integrated weight pouches to confirm that they are locked in.
-Check weight belts are right hand release and weights are uniformly distributed.
-Check rear BCD weight pockets and any other places weights may need adjusting.
+Check weight belts are right-hand release and weights are uniformly distributed.
+Check rear BCD weight pockets and other places where weights may need adjusting.

 R – Releases-

 Check each release is secure and you are familiar with the design.
-In case of an emergency, you need to know how to assist your buddy.
-Each BCD is different but you will generally find releases on the shoulders, chest and belly.
+In an emergency, you need to know how to assist your buddy.
+Each BCD is different, but you will generally find releases on the shoulders, chest and belly.
 Do not adjust unless loose.
-Check tank strap is in place to catch the tank if it slips the tank band while entering the boat or while walking.
+Check that the tank strap is in place to catch the tank if it slips while entering the boat or while walking.
 Check that the tank band is not too high or low.
 Check hoses and other items are positioned correctly and not twisted or trapped.

 A – Air-